for future use cases by Adobe customers and internal teams

 For ease of integration with the vendors managing the badges and Bluetooth beacons during the event, the Adobe@Adobe team leveraged Adobe I/O Runtime.
 Having an Adobe I/O Runtime function enabled the Adobe team to simply have its badge vendor invoke this serverless cloud function to streamline building dynamic customer profiles.
 Also using Experience Events in Adobe Experience Platform as triggers, the Adobe@Adobe team activated streaming data through several experiences, keeping attendees engaged throughout the three-day event.

 “We wanted to create a central feed for attendees, similar to how a social media platform works,” says Nagy.
-“Kiosks were an obvious first use case, where we could show how Adobe Experience Platform reacts in real time to different events and behaviors.”
+“Kiosks were an obvious first use case, where we could show how Adobe Experience Platform reacts in real time to different events and behaviours.”

 From logging into the mobile app to attending a session, attendees saw their own experiences engaging at the event rise over the course of the conference, getting a glimpse into the hidden workings of Adobe Experience Platform.
-And whenever an attendee marked a session as a favorite in the mobile app, it would instantly show up in the kiosk application.
+And whenever an attendee marked a session as a favourite in the mobile app, it would instantly show up in the kiosk application.

 To bring the technology to life further, the team also spun up an augmented reality (AR) experience with a Magic Leap AR headset, providing a visual representation of how Adobe Experience Platform connects data and uses events to create a rich, cohesive conference experience.

 The Adobe@Adobe team set up touch screens based on Adobe Experience Manager Screens, naming the system Sherpa for its ability to guide people through the conference.
-Using beacons to detect badges within a 20- to 30-foot radius, Sherpa displayed profile images of people nearby and dynamically generated a statistic to pull them in, such as “57% of these people prefer tabs over spaces.”
+Using beacons to detect badges within a 20- to 30-feet radius, Sherpa displayed profile images of people nearby and dynamically generated a statistic to pull them in, such as “57% of these people prefer tabs over spaces.”

-“When someone approached the screen, their image grew bigger and they could click on it to get personal recommendations for sessions to attend, places to see, and people to meet,” says Nagy.
+“When someone approached the screen, their image grew bigger and they could click it to get personal recommendations for sessions to attend, places to see and people to meet,” says Nagy.
 “We saw a lot of enthusiasm for finding people with shared interests, so Sherpa was a great way to encourage face-to-face interactions.”

 Sr. Evangelist, Adobe@Adobe